clivegross/running-calculator/README.md

 [Click here for Demo.](https://clivegross.github.io/running-calculator/)

 A simple client-side running calculator that estimates training paces and predicts race times based on a recent race result.
+There is a track calculator for working out splits on a 400m track as well.

 The calculator is written in javascript so no server required.